Polytechnic State University of Bicol

-The Polytechnic State University of Bicol, also referred to by its acronym (PSUB), is a state university in the Bicol Region, Philippines.
-It is mandated primarily to provide higher technological, professional and vocational instruction and training in fisheries, trade, technology, arts and sciences, as well as short term technical and vocational courses, as the Board of Trustees may deem necessary, and shall promote research in the exploration and conservation of natural resources in the province.
+The Polytechnic State University of Bicol (PSUB) is a state university in Nabua, Camarines Sur, Philippines.
+It is mandated primarily to provide higher technological, professional and vocational instruction and training in fisheries, trade, as well as short term technical and vocational courses, as the Board of Trustees may deem necessary, and shall promote research in the exploration and conservation of natural resources in the province.
 Its main campus is located in Nabua, Camarines Sur.

 History

 Conception

 Polytechnic State University of Bicol was born out of the Camarines Sur Polytechnic Colleges, popularly known as CSPC.
 CSPC was the brainchild of some prominent Nabueños who have long dreamt of having a community college in Nabua.
 Its establishment came into reality as a result of the feasibility study initiated by the defunct Bicol River Basin Development Program (BRBDP).
 Said undertaking is an inter-agency commitment with the aim of promoting a balance agro-industrial development in the region to achieve the national development goals of the 1980s.

 The idea of having a community college within Nabua was first conceived by then Municipal Mayor, Atty.
 Ulpiano D. Duran, Sr. so that poor and deserving Nabueños who wish to take post-secondary and collegiate courses could be freed from the burden of going to other places and save a lot of their education.
 With the support of his Vice Mayor, Hon.
 Sofio Barela, Sr. the Sangguniang Bayan passed a resolution for the creation of a community college within the Nabua National High School.
 Atty.
 Duran submitted the resolution to then-Governor Felix A. Fuentebella for approval and funding assistance.

 Considering the merit of the request, Governor Fuentebella endorsed the proposal to BRBDP Director Col. Lorenzo Ballecer, a Nabueño, who then initiated the conduct of the feasibility study by his technical staff with the assistance of some personnel of Nabua National High School.
 In the course of the study, the team did not only consider the establishment of a community college but also the possibility of putting up a state tertiary institution in the area.
 As a result of the study conducted, it came out to be very promising if a polytechnic college would be created.